modelica/fmi-ls-bus/README.md

 - `schema` -- XSD schema for this FMI Layered
 Standard

+## FMI LS Bus Implementers' Guide
+The [FMI LS Bus Implementers' Guide] is a free resource intended to give non-normative recommendations and guidance to implementers of the Functional Mock-up Interface layered standard Network Communication (FMI-LS-BUS).

+## Getting Started
+To help you get started, we provide introductory chapters.
+The following resources are currently available:

+* [Getting started with CAN, CAN FD and CAN XL]

 ## Copyright and License
 Code and documentation copyright (C) 2008-2011 the MODELISAR consortium and 2012-2023 the Modelica Association Project FMI.
 Code released under the [2-Clause BSD License].